+Although fly fishing without a fly rod is possible, it’s still important to to have one when you’re going for ultralight fly fishing.
 Fly rods for ultralight fly fishing range in weights from 000 through to 3wt rods, and they range from slow to fast action.
 If you’re fishing in tight spaces with bushes on either side, a slow action rod will serve you best for neat, accurate, short-distance casts.

 On the other hand, if you’re fishing bigger waters and need to get some distance in your casts, you’d be better off with a faster action rod.
 It’s worth noting that stiffer, fast-action rods do increase the probability that your tippet will break off.

 Medium action rods are the most versatile workhorses of the ultralight fly fishing world, and one of the best travel fly rods around.
 They’re a good bet if you’re just dipping your toes in the water (so to say!).

 Once you’ve got your fly rod, it’s time to choose your fly line.
 You’ll want a line that matches your rod, loads well, and allows you to cast easily.
 For ultralight fishing, floating lines are ideal, as you’ll be fishing most often with dry flies.